Professional Licensure Disclosures

 The University of Southern Mississippi provides a process for enrolled students and the public to submit non-academic complaints.
 The process for such complaints is contained in the Student Grievance Policy.
 Student Complaints can be submitted electronically using the Maxient Student Complaint form.

 Within two years of the incident regarding the complaint, individuals who are enrolled in distance education offerings (i.e. online courses and supervised field experiences) and who are unable to resolve the issue internally can also submit their complaints to the NC-SARA portal agent at the following address or by completing the Mississippi Commission on College Accreditation (MCCA) Student Complaint form, which should be mailed to the portal agent at the following address:

 3825 Ridgewood Road

 Additional contact information for the NC-SARA portal agent is as follows:

 Federal Program Integrity rules issued by the U.S. Department of Education require institutions to provide to all students including students and prospective students contact information needed to file a complaint with the accrediting agency and with relevant state agencies.
 To see the list that includes contact info for all 50 states, Puerto Rico and the protectorates, please see the SARA page.

-As of February 10, 2020, The University of Southern Mississippi has no previous, current or pending adverse actions initiated by any state agencies.
+Currently and for the previous five years, The University of Southern Mississippi has no previous, current or pending adverse actions initiated by any state agencies.

-As of February 10, 2020, The University of Southern Mississippi has no previous, current, or pending adverse actions initiated by any accrediting agencies.
+Currently and for the previous five years, The University of Southern Mississippi has no previous, current, or pending adverse actions initiated by any accrediting agencies.